salwaar/Algorithms-Coding/README.md

 # Algorithms-Coding

 # Homework 4 - Hard coding
+Algorithmic Methods of Data Mining by Alessio Sampieri, Salwa Afrah
 **Goal of the homework**: write important algorithms and function from scratch.

 ## 1. Hashing task!